Projects

 Claude Desktop & Claude Code

-Native Model Context Protocol integration.
-8 tools covering knowledge CRUD, context queries, conflict resolution, and project management.
+Native Model Context Protocol integration over HTTP (stdio for Claude Desktop).
+17 tools spanning knowledge CRUD, context queries, conflict resolution, project management, and connected sources for Google and Slack.

 Available Tools